ThomasWorkOnline/Quark/README.md

 ### Release
 This config includes optimizations and strips assertions and log traces.
 Performance metrics are present.
 I would not suggest you run tests using this config.
 Use this config to run benchmarks and test your app's performance.
 ### Dist
 This config includes full optimizations, strips assertions and log traces.
 Warnings and errors are always displayed.
+On Windows, the app will not launch a debugging console.
-Use this config to ship.
+Use this config to ship your distributable application.

 *I encourage using dist builds with optimizations for distribution and debug while testing.
 Release mode can be useful when you need to test performance.*